-The Latest: Angola ruling party claims majority in election - WTOP — Nigeria Today
+The Latest: Angola Opposition Party Claims Vote Is Narrow - U.S. News & World Report — Nigeria Today

 |

-The Latest: Angola ruling party claims majority in election
+Report: Angola's ruling party claims victory in election

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.